Mazbaul/AdminLteWithLaravel/README.md

   file_put_contents(/var/www/html/test/AdminLteWithLaravel/bootstrap/cache/se
   rvices.php): failed to open stream: No such file or directory

-Then create a directory named **cache** to – AdminLteWithLaravel/bootstrap/ and again run the give command:
+Then create a directory named **cache** to – AdminLteWithLaravel/bootstrap/ and again run the given command:
 ```
 php artisan key:generate
 ```